 - Four of a kind – 50:1

 - Straight – 10:1

 - Three of a kind – 5:1

 Three-Card Poker Strategy

 Three-Card Poker is both easy and fun.
-Have you played Three-Card Poker?
+Have you played this casino favorite poker game?
 Please share your thoughts below.

 Until next time.